ars0107/phizzyviz/README.md

 - [ ] Gather more data
 - [ ] Add a square for the sample (and make it optional)
 - [ ] Try to automatically fill in the square for the sample
+- [ ] Fill the month markers with the average color of each month's temp

 Add inputs/interactions for: